sacherjj/CasperLabs/docs/SYSTEMD.md

  yum, dnf, etc. However, these methods can still be utilized if you build the targets yourself.

-With the `deb` and `rpm` packages of the node and execution engine we install default versions of systemd unit files that users can chose to utilize.
+With the`deb` and `rpm` packages of the node and execution engine we install default versions of systemd unit files that users can chose to utilize.
 Since the CasperLabs software relies on end-user specific flags (for keypaths, bootstrap address, etc.), we've opted to give users an *almost* production ready version of these systemd unit files.

+These unit-files by default are stored under `/lib/systemd/system` and we recommend that they are copied over to `/etc/systemd/system` so adequate changes can be made for use.

-The node unit file references an `example-configuration.toml` which should be copied and edited to reflect paths paths for end-user specific changes.
+The node unit file references an `example-configuration.toml` which should be copied and edited to reflect paths for end-user specific changes.
 The `example-configuration.toml` lives under `/etc/casperlabs/` by default.

-These unit-files by default are stored under `/lib/systemd/system` and we recommend that they are copied over to `/etc/systemd/system` so adequate changes can be made for use.

 ### Copying files to recommended location for modification